zelebwr/Pelatihan-Linux-2025/README.md

 >       - The '>' operator redirects (overwrite) the output to a file.
 >       - The '>>' operator appends the output to a file.

-## 6. Go back on directory and then use the link from the flag.txt to download "plsrunmeiamnotmalwarefr" file.
+## 6. Go back on directory and then use the link from the flag.txt to download _plsrunmeiamnotmalwarefr_ file.

 This step can be done easily just by using the wget command.
 Use the following command: